Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation

+In two-dimensional (2D) cold-atom systems such as superfluids and Bose gases, as well as in nonlinear optical systems, the dynamics can often be modelled by a field $\psi(\mathbf{x},t) : \mathbb{R}^2\times (0,\infty) \mapsto \mathbb{C}$ (physical examples of which we specify in Sec.\ \ref{subsec:NLSphysical} below) evolving via the 2D nonlinear Schr\"odinger (NLS) equation \citep{sulem2007nonlinear},

+where $\nabla^2 = \partial_x^2 + \partial_y^2$.
+In an infinite domain, the stationary ground state solution of Eq.\ \eqref{eq:NLS} has constant density $\rho=|\psi|^2$ everywhere (for convenience we have normalised the density to $\rho_0=1$, see Sec.\ \ref{subsec:NLSphysical}).
+This state is known as the uniform condensate solution.

-One important regime manifested by the 2D NLS equation is that of a strong condensate punctuated by $N$ well-separated, subsonic (so that compressibility effects are neglected), coherent vortices---singular points where the dynamical field $\psi(\mathbf{x},t)$ vanishes and the vorticity becomes singular, see section \ref{subsec:vortices} below.
+An important dynamical regime manifested by the 2D NLS equation is that of a strong condensate punctuated by $N$ well-separated, subsonic (so that compressibility effects are neglected), coherent vortices---points where the dynamical field $\psi(\mathbf{x},t)$ vanishes and the vorticity is singular, see Sec.\ \ref{subsec:vortices} below.
 In this case, one can significantly reduce the complexity by tracking only the self-consistent motion of each vortex due to the flow induced by all the other vortices.
 Given the locations of the vortices $\{\mathbf{x}_j(t)\},$ with $j=1,\ldots N$, the $k$th vortex moves according to